 These courses use various types of questions to help you retain the material presented.
 As you proceed through each topic, you will be asked questions in the form of knowledge checks.
-The knowledge checks will help you prepare for the module quizzes and final exam.
-Question types include: Fill in the Blank, Drag and Drop, Multiple Choice - Single Answer, Multiple Choice - Multiple Answer, and True/False.
+The knowledge checks will help you prepare for the final exam.
+Question